1Hyena/sockets/README.md

 ## Requirements ################################################################

-The only requirements are a C++17 compliant compiler and Linux kernel headers.
+The library requires a C++17 compliant GNU Compiler and Linux kernel headers.

 # License ######################################################################